More than a Game

 More than a Game is a 2008 American documentary film that follows basketball superstar LeBron James and four of his teammates through the trials and tribulations of high school basketball in Akron, Ohio, and James's journey to fame.
-The film trailer was released in April featuring the single "Stronger" by Mary J. Blige, which she released in support of the film.
+The film trailer was released featuring the single "Stronger" by Mary J. Blige, which she released in support of the film.
 The soundtrack titled Music Inspired by More than a Game was released September 28, 2009.
 The film had limited theatrical release on October 2, 2009.

 Synopsis

 More than a Game is a documentary that focuses in on five young basketball players—LeBron James, Dru Joyce III, Romeo Travis, Sian Cotton, Willie McGee—and their coach, Dru Joyce II, performing on an AAU team with the growing stardom of the future NBA superstar, LeBron James.
 Taking them through their pre-teens to high school, this film follows their incredible journey as the unknown Ohio team rises to the top of youth athletics.